gongahkia/w3/README.md

 > [!NOTE]
-> W3 is not under active development
+> W3's website is under active
-> right now.
+> development right now.
 >
 > Support for data scraped from other
 > cinemas and streaming platforms